 We are excited to help you with your project

 Frequently asked questions

-- High Quality Facilities mostly located in the UK.
+- High Quality Facilities located in the US.

 - A Trusted Partner including for the world’s largest and most successful pharmaceutical firms and highly regarded academic centers.

-- Responsibly and ethically collected in accordance with regulation and law.
+- Responsibly collected in accordance with the relevant regulations and laws.

 - Expert clinical biorepositories and exceptional in-depth data with multiple sample formats.

 - Dedicated whole body donor facilities provide a high quality service 24/7 with times from death to sampling that can be as low as 4 hours.

 - Single and convenient point of access and project management service.